-Technical analysis software is designed to download and transform the financial market data and visualize the history of the price movements.
+Technical analysis software is designed to download and transform the financial market data and visualize the price movements’ history.
 In this example, we will use stock market data.

 - Stock prices are downloaded by the software from an exchange data provider, usually subject to an exchange fee.

-- The number (volume) of stocks purchased and sold at any specific price are also downloaded
+- The number (volume) of stocks purchased and sold at any specific price is also downloaded.

-- The time of the purchase or selling of a stock, the volume of stock and the price of the stock are combined to provide the key data for building a stock chart.
-Mathematical calculations used to plot the price and volume onto a chart
+- The time of the purchase or selling of a stock, the volume of stock and the stock price are combined to provide the key data for building a stock chart.
+Mathematical calculations are used to plot the price and volume onto a chart.

 What Data is Used in Technical Analysis Software?

-- Stock Price Open, Last, Close – the price a stock at every time segment from daily, hourly, per second and per real-time tick
+- Stock Price Open, Last, Close – the price of a stock at every time segment daily, hourly, second, and per real-time tick

 - Volume – the number of stocks bought or sold at any given time and price